The King of Hybern · Cauldron-Bearer · The Ancient Enemy

 The Cauldron

-His claim to power is older than any High Lord's: the Cauldron, the vessel from which all magic in Prythian was poured, and a Wyrdkey to unmake the Wall that pens his ambition.
-Wreathed in Valg shadow, crowned in bone, robed in war-grey, he hoards trophies the way other kings hoard land — wyrdstone collars and the bound things they leash.
-He does not seek to rule Prythian so much as to reset it, to pour the world back into the Cauldron and remake it in the shape of the old wars he came from.
+His claim runs older than any High Lord's: the Cauldron, the vessel every drop of Prythian's magic was poured from, plus a Wyrdkey to unmake the Wall that pens him.
+Wreathed in Valg shadow, crowned in bone, robed in war-grey, hoarding trophies the way other kings hoard land — wyrdstone collars and the bound things they leash.
+He doesn't want to rule Prythian.
+He wants to reset it.
+Pour the whole world back into the Cauldron and remake it in the shape of the old wars he came from.
+Unhinged.
+Effective.
+We're not okay.

 What he set in motion